What You Need to Know About Lecanemab and Donanemab

-Before contacting your Stanford Health Care neurologist to see whether lecanemab might be appropriate for you, please consider the following important points related to safety, cost, and eligibility.
+Before you contact your Stanford Health Care neurologist to see if these treatments are right for you, here are some important points about safety, cost, and eligibility.

 FAQs

-This drug is approved only for patients with mild disease with a diagnosis of mild cognitive impairment due to Alzheimer’s disease or mild dementia related to Alzheimer’s disease.
-Patients with moderate or severe dementia or other diagnoses are not eligible.
-Before starting lecanemab, your doctor will need to confirm the presence of amyloid in your brain.
-Your doctor will order either an amyloid PET scan or spinal tap.
-Amyloid PET scans are not currently covered by insurance.
+These drugs are approved for patients with mild Alzheimer’s disease, specifically those with mild cognitive impairment (MCI) or mild dementia.
+Patients with moderate or severe dementia or other types of dementia are not eligible.
+Before starting treatment, your doctor will need to confirm the presence of amyloid in your brain using a PET scan or a spinal tap.

 - Headache